kishuni/speedfuns/undertale/pacifist.md

 Pick up the `Stained Apron` (downward path after going up).

+### Jumping Puzzle
 In case you forgot, left, down, down, up down, left, up, up, left.
+- Alternatively, there's a glitch you can do that requires you to open the menu the same frame(?) you land on the platform. http://webm.host/b71a6/
+- Consistent setup I found (for me) was mashing CTRL/C as you land onto the platform.

 ### Royal Guard
 - `Clean Armor` for Guard 02.